Waadtss/ArReverseDictionary/README.md

 The value associated to "id" tracks the language and unique identifier for this example.

 The value associated to the "gloss" key is a definition, as you would find in a classical dictionary.
-It is to be used either the target in the Definition Modeling track, or  asthe source in the Reverse Dictionary track.
+It is to be used as the source in the Reverse Dictionary track.

 The value associated to "enId" tracks the mapped identifier in the English dictionary.